defagos/CoconutKit/README.markdown

 #### Building binaries

-CoconutKit is meant to be built into a .staticframework package using the [make-fmwk command](https://github.com/defagos/make-fmwk).
-After having installed the command somewhere in your path, run it from the CoconutKit static library project directory, as follows:
+CoconutKit is meant to be built into a `.staticframework` package using the [make-fmwk command](https://github.com/defagos/make-fmwk), for convenience included as a git submodule.
+When built, the CoconutKit-demo project automatically creates those binaries into `/LeStudioSDK/Binaries/CoconutKit` to be able to link against them.
+Be sure that this directory exists and is enabled for writing if you want to be able to run the CoconutKit-demo project.

+You can also build the `.staticframework` debug / release packages manually by running the following commands from the CoconutKit static library project directory:

-    make-fmwk.sh -o <output_directory> -u <version> Release
+    path/to/make-fmwk.sh -o <output_directory> -u <version> Release
-    make-fmwk.sh -o <output_directory> -u <version> Debug
+    path/to/make-fmwk.sh -o <output_directory> -u <version> Debug

-e.g.
+e.g. if `make-fmwk.sh` is available in your path:

     make-fmwk.sh -o ~/MyBuilds -u 1.0 Release
     make-fmwk.sh -o ~/MyBuilds -u 1.0 Debug